 10/11: Poquoson Seafood Festival-Poquoson, VA-"First Place, Fine Arts"

 5/11: Fort Clifton Art Festival-Colonial Heights, VA-"Best in Show"

 5/11: Festival in the Park-Roanoke, VA-"Best in Show"

 3/11: Daffodil Festival-Gloucester, VA-"First Place, Photography"

 1/11: Deerfield Beach Arts Festival-Deerfield Beach, FL-Award of Distinction

 2/10: East Carolina Wildlife Arts Festival-Washington, NC-"First Place, Photography",

 Folks often ask about the equipment I use.
-Like most, I started as a film photographer, self-taught learning from mistakes and trial/error, but all the time pursuing a passion.
+Like many, I started as a film photographer, self-taught learning from mistakes and trial/error, but all the time pursuing a passion.
 In order to fulfill my wildlife photography obsession, I sold my boat, got a second mortgage and purchased some quality camera equipment.
 After research, I decided on Canon.
 Since 2007, I have completely converted to digital photography.
-Currently, my go to camera is the Canon Mark 1Dx Mark II and my back-up camera is the Canon 1Dx Mark I. I predominantly use a 400mm/2.8 telephoto lens that allows close-up views of wildlife without altering an animal's behavior.
+Currently, my go to camera is the Canon Mark 1Dx Mark III and my back-up camera is the Canon 1Dx Mark II.
+I predominantly use a 400mm/2.8 III telephoto lens that allows close-up views of wildlife without altering an animal's behavior.
 Close-ups also provide a rare view of the animal's features and individuality.
 Please keep in mind while good equipment helps, the photographer's eye behind the camera creates the picture.
 Regardless of what equipment you own, my suggestion is to learn the subject and have the patience for the right moment.
 Absorb your surroundings, respect, and enjoy the outdoors.